theupdateframework/pep-on-pypi-with-tuf/README.rst

 protects against malicious CDNs [19]_ and public mirrors.
 To support continuous delivery of uploaded packages, PyPI signs for projects with an online key.
-This level of security prevents projects from being accidentally or deliberately tampered by a mirror or a CDN because the mirror or CDN will not have any of the keys required to sign for projects.
-It also does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.
+This level of security prevents projects from being accidentally or deliberately tampered with by a mirror or a CDN because the mirror or CDN will not have any of the keys required to sign for projects.
+[LV: However,] It does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.
 An extension to this PEP, discussed in Appendix B, offers the maximum security model and allows